TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-createdropandmanageresources-purchasingmodels.md

 ### 2. Portal issues

 	If you are unable to view the database in your Azure portal but are still able to view\manage it using other client tools, it could be a issue with browser cache, we recommend:
-	* Trying in-cognito or private mode in the browser.
+	* Trying incognito or private mode in the browser.
 	* Clear your browser cache.
 	* Re-login into your portal.